Waverley Railway (Scotland) Act 2006: Public promotion

 The project was promoted in a number of ways including a roadshow in July 2002.
 This was set up in various locations in Edinburgh, Midlothian and the Scottish Borders.
 As well as presenting the detail of the proposed project, the roadshow provided an opportunity to receive concerns and objections.

 Objections

 Main objections centred on potential noise levels; and lack of contactability with the developers.
 Residents of Still Haugh at Fountainhall in Edinburgh objected on many grounds.
 These included the effects of noise and vibrations on quality of life, property value, property stability, and local wildlife.
 Residents of Victoria Gardens at Newtongrange in Edinburgh also objected to projected noise levels and the inadequate proposals for barrier fences.

 Passage through Parliament

-In June 2006, the Waverley Railway (Scotland) Act 2006 asp 13 was passed by the Scottish Parliament by 114 votes to 1.
+In June 2006, the Waverley Railway (Scotland) Act 2006 was passed by the Scottish Parliament.
 It proposed re-opening the line as far as Tweedbank, just south of the burgh of Galashiels.
-The bill was given the Royal Assent in July 2006.
+The bill was given royal assent in July 2006.